The Object of Beauty: Plot

 Jake and Tina have taken up residence in a London hotel, living way beyond their means.
 He is a commodities broker whose shipment of cocoa beans is tied up by a Third World country's revolution.
 She is a woman with extravagant tastes who is still technically married to Larry, her first husband.

 The two of them are so broke that when it comes time to pay for a dinner at the hotel, Jake hands a credit card to the waiter and prays that it won't be canceled.
 A pair of hotel executives, Mercer and Swayle, repeatedly make attempts to confront Jake and Tina about their growing unpaid bill.

 Only one object stands between the couple and total insolvency.
 That is a tiny sculpture by Henry Moore that was given to Tina by her husband as a gift.
 But just as she and Jake hatch a scheme to pretend the object is stolen and collect the insurance on it, a deaf housekeeper, Jenny, decides to steal it for herself.

 After she steals it Tina and Jake get upset.
 Then Jenny's brother decides to take it and sell it, but nobody will buy it and he ends up losing it.
-Jake and Tina argues, he goes to Joan (Tina's best friend) and they end up sleeping together.
+Jake and Tina argue, he goes to Joan (Tina's best friend) and they end up sleeping together.
 Next day Jenny searches with her brother and find the statue in a heap of rubble.
 Jenny returns it then steals it again and when the insurance company comes she hands it over.
 Jake and Tina auction it off later and are able to resolve their debt with the hotel and continue to go on vacation.

+There is a Jekyll and Hyde joke, Lindsay-Hogg directed "The Strange Case of Dr. Jekyll and Mr. Hyde", a TV movie, for Nightmare Classics.